holderlb/deep-histology/README.md

 ## Tiling

+Tool that is used for preprocessing ndpi images into tiff images for entire directories and also
-Tool that generates training tiles from images annotated using QuPath.
+generates training tiles from images annotated using QuPath.
 See `Tiling` directory.

 ## Training

 Tool that is used to train deep convolutional nerual networks on a tile dataset generated from the Tiling tool.
-Trained models are then used as input for the DHC tool.
+Trained models are then used as input for the Evaluation tool.
 See `Training` directory.

 ## Evaluation

-Tool that tiles a tissue image and uses a pre-trained deep learning model to classify the tiles.
+Tool that tiles a tissue image and uses a pre-trained deep learning model to classify the tiles as well as show statistics between control and experimental groups.
 See `Evaluation` directory.

 <p align="center">